Man’s Search for Meaning by Viktor E. Frankl

 This is absolutely not written as a business book … but the lessons and thinking within apply to us all and are wide-reaching and truly fundamental to the core of our being.

 The book is based on the first-hand experiences of Viktor E. Frankl during World War 2 when, over the course of 3 years was incarcerated in 4 different Nazi Concentration Camps, including Auschwitz.
 Frankl was a young, dynamic Viennese psychiatrist at the time and, despite everything, was able to look at his experiences with an objective view, considering various aspects of life for himself, his fellow prisoners and the guards and rulers around him.

-The resulting view for Frankl is that unlike Freud (who’s approach is fundamentally based on our search of pleasure) and Adler (who believed that we search for power), Frankl believes that the ultimate driver of humankind is to find meaning in their life.
+The resulting view for Frankl is that unlike Freud (whose approach is fundamentally based on our search for pleasure) and Adler (who believed that we search for power), Frankl believes that the ultimate driver of humankind is to find meaning in their life.